 Michelangelo’s Bacchus

 Down on the main floor of the museum is a room dedicated to Michelangelo and his school.
 There are a number of works to take a look at here, including the bozzetti, little studies by followers of the master, or in some cases mockups for future larger works.
 But the star here is most certainly the Bacchus, a work by the young Michelangelo.
 This sculpture was commissioned for the Roman collector of antiquities, Cardinal Riario, who had previously been swindled by the artist, via a dealer: Michelangelo had faked an antique Cupid and sold it in Rome, but the Cardinal wasn’t fooled.
 He was, however, impressed.
-But when he saw the Bacchus, he refused it – perhaps it was too sexy? – so it ended up in the sculpture garden of his envoy, Jacopo Galli.
+But when he saw the Bacchus, he refused it – perhaps it was too sexy? or perhaps not Roman enough – so it ended up in the sculpture garden of his envoy, Jacopo Galli.
 I’ve always been impressed at how Michelangelo manages to make a piece of marble look so soft.
 He sways in abandon, his flesh softened with excess, leaning on his little satyr friend (who also handily provided physical support for the standing marble).

 The Maiolica Room